-During the Second World War, onboard a small insignificant ship in the U.S. Pacific Fleet, an event occurs unlike any that the United States Navy has ever experianced.
-A Ship's Captain is removed from his command by his Executive Officer in an apparent outright act of mutiny.
-As the trial of the mutineers unfold, it is then learned that the Captain of the ship was mentally unstable, perhaps even insane.
-The Navy must then decide: was the Caine Mutiny a criminal act?
-Or an act of courage to save a ship from destruction at the hands of her Captain.- Written by Anthony Hughes <firstname.lastname@example.org>
+During the World War II, the crew of a small insignificant ship in the U.S. Pacific Fleet experience an event unlike any event ever experienced by the United States Navy.
+A Ship's Captain is removed from command by his Executive Officer in an apparent outright act of mutiny.
+As the trial of the mutineers unfold, it is learned that the Captain of the ship was mentally unstable, perhaps even insane.
+The Navy must decide if the Caine Mutiny was a criminal act, or an act of courage to save a ship from destruction at the hands of her Captain?

 A group of officers get a new captain during WW II.
 The new captain is different and they begin to suspect his sanity.
 In wartime, will he endanger them?
 Will they have to remove him from command?
-Will they be charged with mutiny in time of war if they do?- Written by John Vogel <email@example.com>
+Will they be charged with mutiny in time of war if they do?

 When a U.S. Naval captain shows signs of mental instability that jeopardizes the ship, the first officer relieves him of command and faces court martial for mutiny.